 The sound quality of the Soundcore 3 is impressive.
 You can use the Signature Sound EQ setting to get close and produce louder and more powerful sounds, especiTwoing its small size.

-There are two curare car drivers, made of titanium, on the speaker cabinet to handle stereo left and right high frequencies.
+Two curare car drivers, made of titanium, are on the speaker cabinet to handle stereo left and right high frequencies.

 The design claims that it can produce sound waves as high as 40kHz.
-It is beyond twice the hearing capability of a human
+It is beyond twice the hearing capability of a human.

-The Anker does not specify the material used for the center speaker, but it says that the technique is great for outputting low frequencies.
+The Anker does not specify the material used for the centre speaker, but it says the technique is excellent for outputting low frequencies.

 The Soundcore 3 performs more than expected when it comes to bass.
 The vocals had more weight b,y just the beginning of the track, and even when the other instruments joined in, I found this speaker more enjoyable than anticipated.

 Anker’s BassUp technology makes your stereo sound louder and more accurate.
-With some music, the bass is distracting, and the noise is clear, but with other music,easilyUp reaches high as easily.
+With some music, the bass is distracting, and the noise is evident, but with other music,easilyUp reaches high as quickly.

 The UE Megaboom 3 allows simultaneously to be conned at the same time.
 However, Soundcore doesn’t allow for multiple connections.
 One party cannot connect one Soundcore speaker through PartyCast, but you can control Soundcore speakers together wirelessly.

-Despite the lack of a Bluetooth 5.0 range, Soundcore units achieve clear and reliable connectivity in other rooms around the house.
+Despite lacking a Bluetooth 5.0 range, Soundcore units achieve precise and reliable connectivity in other rooms around the house.